Ebuube/Monty_language/README.md

 	- This rotates the stack to the bottom.
 The last element of the stack becomes the top element of the stack.

 * **stack**: Usage: `stack`
 	- Set the format of the data to a stack (LIFO).
-This is the default behaviour of the program.
+This is the default behaviour of the program :).

 * **queue**: Usage: `queue`
 	- Set the format of the data to a queue (FIFO).